 Shellie has served individuals ranging from age 2 through late stage of life in both individual and family settings.
 Her belief that individuals strive to reach their desired potential while interpreting and managing life experiences, guides her use of cognitive behavioral techniques, dialectical behavioral techniques, as well as trauma-informed care in her work.
 She also has experience with Parent-Child Interaction Therapy as well as Applied Behavioral Analysis.

 Currently Shellie is a part of the Keystone Crisis Intervention Team and is a member of Mediators Beyond Borders assisting with trauma-informed care in post-conflict healing in communities across the globe.
 Her focus is client centered, as she works collaboratively with the individuals served to create goals for service.
+Shellie is a member of the Information Society of Traumatic Stress and is certified in Traumatic Stress Studies.

 Her continued education and research interests are in the field of trauma and trauma related interventions for both individuals and communities.

 Charlie is a Licensed Massage Therapist in both Ohio and Pennsylvania and is the owner/operator of River Dee Massage, LLC.
 Charlie has over 8 years of experience in therapeutic massage and specializes in Mayofascial Release.
+Charie is currently completing a 3 year Somatic Experiencing certification.

 Kelly is teaching yoga at Peace of Time Wellness.
 While she has been practicing yoga to some degree for the past 8 years, Kelly recommitted to a consistent practice almost three years ago when she was having trouble dealing with the loss of a family friend.